mazetoken/ghost/README.md

 In "Deploy & and run transactions" section use "mint" option to mint NFT.
 Use sample_metadata.json base64 encoded string as uri.

+[Get the code](https://github.com/mazetoken/ghost) and make it better.

-[Here](https://github.com/PatrickAlphaC/all-on-chain-generated-nft) is another on-chain NFT example
+[Here](https://github.com/PatrickAlphaC/all-on-chain-generated-nft) is another on-chain NFT example.

+Have fun ;-)

 ------------------------------------------------------------